taichi/modernjs/modernjs.en.md

 However reading through [WAI-ARIA 1.1](https://www.w3.org/TR/2016/CR-wai-aria-1.1-20161027/) and [MDN's ARIA page](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) from end to end is extremely hard if you are to do it.

-I hope to provide the maximum value as much as I can with the munimum effort, such as referencing to [HTML5 Accessibility](http://www.html5accessibility.com/).
+I hope to provide the maximum value as much as I can with the minimum effort, such as referencing to [HTML5 Accessibility](http://www.html5accessibility.com/).

 So I recommend to make sure first that the JSX in the project uses the `eslint-plugin-jsx-a11y` recommended rule to deal with the `Accessibility` support.